mentoring

 • Wrote a standard ‘cold pitch’ email

 Today, I have a steady stream of repeat clients, so I rarely cold pitch.
-I DO keep my website and social media channels up-to-date, and regularly reach out to clients I have worked with before, just in case they need something new.
+I DO keep my website and LinkedIn up-to-date, and regularly reach out to clients I have worked with before, just in case they need something new.
 I always want to be the first freelance medical writer they think of when they have a project to outsource.

 As an aside, I do not look for work through companies like Upwork or Fiverr as these jobs will generally pay far lower than my standard rate (see below).
 However, I do not outright advise against this.
 Just make sure you are discerning and know your worth!

-I currently have five regular clients.
-I always try to have between four and six.
+I currently have seven regular clients.
+This is the maximum numbers I work with at any time.
+Between four and seven works well for me.
 Too many and I cannot give them enough attention; too few, I start to worry about flow of work.

-At the moment, I am working with all of these clients on a project-by-project basis.
-Previously, I have also worked on contracts (e.g., 2 days per week for 6 months).
+I work with all of these clients on a project-by-project basis.
+Previously, I have also worked on retainer contracts (e.g., 2 days per week for 6 months).

 Money